Edit a report

 </Tabs>

-If you have a layout that you would like to reuse, you can select a panel grid and copy-paste it to duplicate it in the same report or even paste it into a different report.
+Duplicate a panel grid to reuse its layout in the same report or in a different report.
+Select a panel grid and copy-paste it to duplicate it in the same report or paste it into a different report.

 Highlight a whole panel grid section by selecting the drag handle in the upper right corner.
 Click and drag to highlight and select a region in a report such as panel grids, text, and headings.